TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight/hdinsight-ambariservice.md

 Ambari server running on the headnode other than the **headnodehost** will not display any metrics on the Ambari portal.
 <!--/issueDescription-->

 In an HDInsight cluster, the **headnodehost** is the default headnode on which ambari server is started.
-All Ambari agents in the cluster will send heartbeats to only one headnode which is the **headnodehost**.
+All Ambari agents in the cluster will send heartbeats to only one headnode, which is the **headnodehost**.
 Since the **headnodehost** is receiving heartbeats from all machines, it can display the corresponding metrics correctly.
-Other instances of the Ambari server running on the other headnode cannot receive the heartbeats, thus they cannot display the metrics.
+Other instances of the Ambari server running on the other headnode cannot receive the heartbeats, so they cannot display the metrics.

 ## **Recommended Steps**